cuttlefishh/python-for-data-analysis/assignments/assignment8.md

 #### A. Set up the file

 1. Import the CSV file as a Pandas DataFrame with default header and index.
 2. Change the 'DATE' column to timestamps using `pd.datetime()`.
-Alternatively, import the csv file with `parse_dates` set to the columns you want to parse as datetime.
+Alternatively, import the CSV file with `parse_dates` set to the columns you want to parse as datetime.
 3. What was the maximum daily precipitation (in inches) during this time period and when was it?

 #### B. Explore the dataset

 1. We don't need the columns 'SNOW' and 'SNOW_ATTRIBUTES' because there was no recorded snow in the dataset.
 Delete those columns "in place".
 2. Find out about the sampling stations.
 Notice that the column values are similar between rows except 'DATE' and 'PRCP'.
-Explore these other columns using three different commands (we haven't covered them yet, but they are easy to use and you can always google them):
+Explore these other columns using three different commands (we may not have covered all of them yet, but they are easy to use and you can always google them):
     - Use the `value_counts()` method for each of these columns: 'STATION', 'NAME', 'LATITUDE', 'LONGITUDE', and 'ELEVATION'.
 There should only be one cateogory for each calculation because all the data come from the same station.
 To see what output looks like for a more diverse series, use the `value_counts()` method on 'PRCP' and 'PRCP_ATTRIBUTES'.
     - Make a DataFrame with just the columns 'STATION', 'NAME', 'LATITUDE', 'LONGITUDE', and 'ELEVATION' and use the method `drop_duplicates()` to see all the unique combinations of values in those five columns.
     - Create a groupby object using `groupby('STATION')`, then use the `count()` method on that groupby object to count the number of values for each station.